COUPLE TRAVEL TIPS – OUR BEST ADVICE

 “Can you see my pants through my leggings when I walk like this?”

 “How bad does that fart smell?”

-Whether high fiving because you’ve not had diarrhea for over a week, being on nipple watch or threatening to get the next flight home because his fart was that bad, there is no such thing as awkward when travelling as a twosome.
+Whether high fiving because you’ve not had diarrhoea for over a week, being on nipple watch or threatening to get the next flight home because his fart was that bad, there is no such thing as awkward when travelling as a couple.
 If you couldn’t guess already, it is not all orgasms and coconuts.
 If you can get through travelling – living, breathing, eating with each other 24/7 then my friend, you have found a keeper.